 According to obesity experts, a high-carb diet promotes disease and weight gain by causing pro-inflammatory spikes in blood glucose and blood insulin.
 By limiting those surges in blood sugar, we dramatically reduce inflammation, which is what fuels disease, they say.

-Dr. Jeff Volek, author of The Art and Science of Low-Carbohydrate Living, told me the LCHF ketogenic diet is beneficial both for elite endurance athletes and the average sedentary individual.
+Dr. Jeff Volek, author of The Art and Science of Low-Carbohydrate Living, told Examiner the LCHF ketogenic diet is beneficial both for elite endurance athletes and the average sedentary individual.

 Research shows LCHF diets like the Atkins and ketogenic diets reduce inflammation and curb depression and bipolar disorder.
 A ketogenic diet has already proven effective for managing epilepsy-induced seizures, and has been shown to reverse type 2 diabetes.

-"I tell my patients not to fear the fat," said Dr. Westman, co-author of A New Atkins for a New You.
+"I tell my patients not to fear the fat," said Dr. Westman, co-author of Keto Clarity.
 "Eat lots of fat.
 Fat makes you feel full.
 There's no problem with fat.
 In fact, saturated fat — the fat that we've been taught not to eat — raises your good cholesterol best of all the foods you can eat."